-Two new maintenance depots and additional stabling yards will also be constructed in the Gold Coast region.
+As part of the program a new rail facility will also be constructed at Ormeau, in the Gold Coast region.

 The Queensland Train Manufacturing Program will support South East Queensland's population and economic growth, as well as Cross River Rail and the Brisbane 2032 Olympic and Paralympic Games.

-Construction of the facilities and trains, and maintenance of the fleet will support Queensland jobs now and into the future.
-The program brings with it a pipeline of training and development opportunities to cement Queensland as the train building capital of Australia.
+Construction of the facilities, trains, and maintenance of the fleet will support Queensland jobs now and into the future.
+The program brings with it a pipeline of training and development opportunities to bolster Queensland as the train building capital of Australia.

 - Increases capacity

 - Contributes to economy

 - Contributes to regional growth